B2B Branding: Why the B2C Playbook Won’t Always Apply

 “B2B buyers want to see a vendor’s expertise and scale; B2C buyers want to know how a product will make their life better”

-“B2B buyer personas are limited to professional roles; B2C personas focus on personal lives”
+“B2B buyer personas can be limited to people’s professional roles; B2C personas should focus on personal lives”

-Yes, your software may represent cutting-edge innovation, but what does that mean for your buyer, and for their customer?
+Yes, your software may represent cutting-edge innovation.
+But what does that mean for your buyer and their customer?
 People are motivated by promises of: